Chandan72/AI_CODE_MENTOR/readme.md

 -for that "pip install google-generativeai python-dotenv -Create the .env file to securly add the gemini api key -now come to build the endpoint for analysis
+-buit the endpoint for code_analyze
+-use pydantic for strctural input and output